Yasmeena-elsayed/project/README.md

 brain image.ipynb                      // code brain with LSTM with acc 56% brain.h5                               // code brain with LSTM with acc 56%  .h5
 Autism.ipynb                           // code face image with accuracy 89.5%
+check_imagenew.ipynp                   // code check for new dataset face image